Over 30 children are known to have died in the UK as a result of becoming entangled with a blind or curtain cord or chain in the last 15 years.

 “We will probably never know how exactly this happened.
 But we never knew him to climb up on the sill before.”

 The toddler’s parents performed CPR on their son until the rapid response paramedic arrived nine minutes later, but he had no pulse or heartbeat.
-He was taken to hospital was later pronounced dead.
+He was taken to hospital and later pronounced dead.

 16-month-old girl died after getting tangled in a cord of her grandparents’ window blinds.